 For GKE on Google Cloud optimization requirements, review the optimization requirements established in Optimizing your environment.

-Review the following optimization requirements for your Anthos environment:
+Review the following optimization requirements for your GKE Enterprise environment:

 - Start deploying workloads in a serverless environment.
 If you need to reduce the strain on your operations teams, you can start using fully managed serverless platforms such as Cloud Run and Cloud Run for Anthos.

 - Modernize your deployment processes.
 Migration to Google Cloud: Deploying your workloads describes typical end-to-end deployment processes and how to modernize your existing processes.
 If you want to modernize your existing deployment processes, or want to design new ones, refer to Migration to Google Cloud: Migrating from manual deployments to automated, containerized deployments for guidance.

 - Deploy with Spinnaker.
 If you need to implement deployment logic, such as canary deployments and blue/green deployments to increase the reliability of your environment and reduce the impact for your users, you can use Spinnaker.
 To use Spinnaker on Google Cloud, you need to install it.
 After that, you implement your deployment processes with Spinnaker.
 For example, you can register your existing GKE clusters in Spinnaker, enable Kustomize support for Spinnaker, or implement continuous delivery pipelines with Spinnaker and GKE.

 - Implement a secure software supply-chain.
 For security-critical workloads, you can implement a secure software supply chain in your GKE Enterprise clusters by using Binary Authorization.